takumirie/dropzone-laravel-image-upload/readme.md

 This project is related to tutorial from [Codingo Tuts].

-What is covered in this tutorial:
+What is covered in this project:

     - Auto image upload
     - Remove images directly from Dropzone preview with AJAX request